kartoza/docker-mapproxy/README.md

 **Note** that the mapproxy containerised application will run as the user that owns the /mapproxy folder.

+# docker-compose
+You can setup the services using the docker-compose.
+The docker-compose sets up the QGIS server container and links it to the mapproxy container.

+A index.html is provided in the web folder to preview the layers in mapproxy.

 # Reverse proxy

 The mapproxy container 'speaks' ``uwsgi`` so you need to put nginx in front of it